 Keep in mind that some spices like black pepper might have processed to the point, which hampers their ability to germinate.
 If you are looking forward to successful sprouting, it is highly advisable that you get seeds from a local grower or an Organic grocery store.

 An essential ingredient in many Spanish, Mexican, Latin, and Indian cuisines, it’d be great to grow it fresh from seeds!
 You can use coriander seeds from your spice rack to grow fresh cilantro.
-Sow the seeds in a quarter-inch depth and cover with a layer of soil.
-Water adequately and in just 7-10 days, the seeds will germinate.
+Sow the seeds at a quarter-inch depth and cover them with a layer of soil.
+Water adequately, and in just 7-10 days, the seeds will germinate.

 Uses: Sprinkle it fresh over salads and add to home-baked bread and gingerbread.